-Rules 10.5 and 10.6 of the Listing Rules set out the relevant requirements in relation to onmarket repurchases.
+GEM Rule 13.07 sets out the relevant requirements in relation to on-market repurchases.
 An issuer whose primary listing is on the Exchange may only purchase shares on the Exchange in the following circumstances:

-- the shares proposed to be repurchased are fully-paid up; - an Explanatory Statement complying with the detailed contents requirements of Rule 10.06(1)(b) is issued to the shareholders; - by way of an ordinary resolution passed at a general meeting of the issuer duly convened.
+- the shares proposed to be repurchased are fully-paid up; - an Explanatory Statement complying with the detailed contents requirements of GEM Rule 13.08 is issued to the shareholders; and - its shareholders have given specific approval or a general mandate to make the repurchase(s) by way of an ordinary resolution passed at a general meeting of the issuer duly convened.